treolabs/treopim/docs/en/user-guide/attribute-groups.md

 ![AG creation](../../_assets/attribute-groups/ag-create.jpg)

-Here fill in the required fields and click the `Save` button to finish the attribute group creation or `Cancel` to abort the process.
+Here enter the desired name for the attribute group being created and its sort order number. its code is automatically generated based on the entered name, but you can change it via the keyboard.
+The attribute group description is an optional field and can be left empty.
+Click the `Save` button to finish the attribute group creation or `Cancel` to abort the process.

+If the attribute group code is not unique, the error message will appear notifying you about it.

 Alternatively, use the quick create button on any TreoPIM page and fill in the required fields in the attribute group creation pop-up that appears: